rotoapanta/digital_tiltmeter_zabbix/README.md

 ## Getting started with MicroPython on the ESP32

-Using MicroPython is a great way to get the most of your ESP32 board.
-And vice versa, the ESP32 chip is a great platform for using MicroPython.
-This tutorial will guide you through setting up MicroPython, getting a prompt, using WebREPL, connecting to the network and communicating with the Internet, using the hardware peripherals, and controlling some external components.
+The digital inclinometer is a high-precision instrument designed to measure very small changes in the horizontal plane.
+In the context of volcanoes, an inclinometer is used to measure very small changes in the horizontal plane of the terrain around the volcano.
+These changes can be indicative of volcanic activity, such as deformation of the terrain caused by inflation or deflation of the magma beneath the volcano.
+This tutorial will guide you to obtain data in Zabbix with the help of ..

 Let’s get started!